astroumd/PHYS265-spring24/code_project.md

 - Photon: Python tool for data plotting	- https://ascl.net/1901.007

+  A regular "pip install" claimed versions were not matching, but a manual "pip install -e ." in the source code worked, but then complains that my matplotlib has no mplDeprecation attribute.

 - oscode: Oscillatory ordinary differential equation solver - https://ascl.net/1908.012

+  builds a wheel;   mimics solve_ivp()

 - GWpy: Python package for studying data from gravitational-wave detectors - https://ascl.net/1912.016

+  ok

 - seaborn: Statistical data visualization - https://ascl.net/2012.015

 - Citlalicue: Create and manipulate stellar light curves - https://ascl.net/2202.014

+  Lot of dependancies that were not listed (arviz, celerite, corner,. ...)

 - CosmosCanvas: Useful color maps for different astrophysical properties - https://ascl.net/2401.005

 - CONCEPT: COsmological N-body CodE in PyThon - https://ascl.net/2306.035

+  Too compute intensive!!!

 ## Installation Guidelines

 Most python packages can be installed with pip.
-Within spyder this would be the following command (but read their README for guidelines):
+Within spyder this would be the following command (but check the README file in the package for guidelines, sometimes a conda solution is given as well):

       !pip install ThePackage